titola/neuropa/README.md

 to the diffuse radiation, for example the radio-tv stations, concealing some partials in the same signal with inverted phase.

-The samples of a sound sampled at 80 KHz (or 31.3 KHz) can be hidden in the modulating signals.
+The samples of a sound (not necessarily) sampled at 80 KHz (or 31.3 KHz) can be hidden in the modulating signals.
 The absorption of the pulsed radiation with PRF of 80 KHz generates thermoelastic pulses that "sample" the overall signal envelope (not just the signal at 945 MHz but also the other components, some described in this document), causing the perception of the sound.
 The domain is not digital, therefore the samples have a duration at least equal to the pulse width.

 In this case, it is difficult to correctly demodulate the hidden signal and listen the sound, because the injected samples have to be in phase with the electric current, just as the pulses at 80 KHz.
-The trick used by the thugs to monitor the phases of the electric current is described in a separated section (an infrasound obtained from a signal at 422.733 MHz).

 However, it is simplest to "sample" particular oscillations through aliasing.
 For example, to get an oscillation of 100 Hz when the pulse